lvalencia/liaison/signaling/docs/get-started/README.md

 liaison.joinChannel(channel);
 ```

-this will establish a direct P2P connection between the two clients meaning that they can now communicate
-via `sendMessage` without the help of the signaling services.
-At this point the two clients are ready to exchange
-messages freely.
+this will make a call to the Liaison services to add the calling client to the channel so that the client
+can begin establishing P2P connections between the clients in the channel.

 ::: warning Note that you need a method of channel discovery
 As part of Signaling you also need to account for discovery, there are many ways to share this channel id